 Dolby Voice is an award-winning audio communications technology.
 With Dolby Voice, Dolby has applied its expertise in sight and sound signal processing and compression technologies to provide improvements in voice quality and clarity that make virtual meetings more natural and productive.
-Starting with the SDK 3.0 release, Dolby Voice is available for Communications APIs customers.
+The benefits of Dolby Voice are:

 - Advanced audio processing features such as: